Munich Airport: Operations

-In 1996 Munich overtook Düsseldorf Airport as Germany’s second-busiest airport.
 Passenger traffic more than doubled between 1995 and 2006, from under 15 million to over 30 million annually, despite the impact of the September 11 attacks.

 To accommodate growth, Terminal 2 opened in June 2003 as a dedicated facility for Lufthansa and its Star Alliance partners.
 In 2015, more than 40 million passengers passed through Munich Airport for the first time.
 In 2018 the airport recorded 46.2 million passengers and 413,000 aircraft movements, serving 266 destinations.

-Because of capacity constraints at Frankfurt Airport, Lufthansa developed Munich as a second hub in the 1990s, adding both short-haul and long-haul services.
-Munich now offers more European destinations than Frankfurt, although Frankfurt retains more intercontinental routes.

 In 2015 Condor announced a new long-haul base at Munich, followed later that year by Transavia opening a base with four aircraft; Transavia closed the operation in 2017.
 In 2016 Eurowings established a base with routes operated by Air Berlin under a wet-lease agreement.
 In 2021, Lufthansa announced it would take over most of Eurowings’ Munich services.

 Corporate identity

 In November 2013 the airport introduced a new corporate design.
 The stylized "M" remained but adopted a different typeface and a colored dash, with animated versions installed at prominent locations such as the Terminal 2 satellite.